We started our stay with a free guided tour — our essential first step to begin our integration into a new city.

 Before leaving the square, we admired the banks of the Tagus and the amazing multicolored stone sculptures.
 The stones are stacked one on top of the other with only gravity holding them into place.
 Interestingly, the artist comes every day to rearrange them if needed.

 The pedestrian city

-We begin our discovery of the Baixa district, literally “Down in the City.”
-It is the most popular and tourist area.
-Most of the streets are pedestrian, and it’s a real pleasure to walk around here.
-Lots of shops, restaurants, and pastries.
+We began our discovery of the city in the “Baixa district” in Lisbon’s historic center.
+It is one of the most famous and tourist spots.
+Many streets are pedestrian, and it was a real pleasure to walk around here even if it was a little too crowded during the day.
+The buildings are beautiful; there are lots of shops, restaurants, and pastries.

 A visit in pictures

-Place Camões.
-Luis de Camões is one of the greatest poets in Portugal.
-He is the author of Os Lusíadas, The Lusiads, recognized as the most important work in Portuguese literature.
+On the Place Camões stood the statue of Luis de Camões, one of the greatest poets in Portugal.
+He wrote “Os Lusíadas,” The Lusiads, recognized as the most critical work in Portuguese literature.
 It narrates the discovery of a sea route to India by the Portuguese explorer Vasco da Gama (1469-1524).